3 tips to lose fewer points due to net errors

 Now it is important to find the right combination of wood and decking.
 Admittedly, this is not easy, since there are so many different TT surfaces and woods.

-Conclusion: Roughly speaking, if you play a slightly softer wood, the rubber can be a bit harder .
+Conclusion: Roughly speaking, if you play a slightly softer blade, the rubber can be a little harder .
 Of course, the reverse is just as true.

 Because the whole combination of wood and rubber gives the playing characteristics and the trajectory of the ball.